RankJay/QuartileV2/README.md

 - Lazy Minting NFTs with any image file accessible over the internet.
 - Buying and Selling NFTs through Twitter DMs, just two clicks away.
-- Custom Royalty Splits across users and creators for better revenue splits and incentivising through governance token RARI.
+- Custom Royalty Splits across users and creators for better revenue splits and incentivising through governance token like e.g. PARAS, RARI.
 - Customizable Attribute selection and Real-time Data Interpretation from normal texts in DMs to generate user focused NFT.
 - Public Access to Web3 Storage and NFT Storage faciality powered by IPFS to store precious moments on decentralized network.
 - Circle powered Payment Solutions from transferring assets across wallets to funding wallets with Business Accounts for on chain transactions.